 Prepare everything first before putting your cards together as this saves loads of time.

 Let's try it.....

-These cards were created using designer paper from Stampin Up!.
+These cards were created using patterned paper from My Favorite Things (MFT).

 Trim paper and card.

-Add ribbon across the bottom third of the card to Layer one and two before sticking to the card base.
+Add a strip of card across the bottom part of the card before sticking to the card base.